L30ZMine/L30ZMine/README.md

   </a>
 </p>

-- Im pretty good at Hmtl and js buuuut i kinda need to learn python some more
+- Im pretty good at Html and js buuuut i kinda need to learn python some more
 - also i use linux and windows
 - i like puzzles
 - i also love playing every kind of game (other than card, and mobile games)